Your cart is currently empty!

 Julie O'Toole, who covers the topic in 'Determining ideal body weight' and in 'Coming to terms with my daughter's genetically programmed body size'.

-There's a good illustration from Rebecka Peebles's conference talk (FEAST of Knowledge 2024): a girl who hovered around the 90th percentile for weight in her childhood, then went much higher age 10 to 13 when she got her first period.
+There's a good illustration from Rebecka Peebles's conference talk (FEAST of Knowledge 2024, 26mn in): a girl who hovered around the 90th percentile for weight in her childhood, then went much higher age 10 to 13 when she got her first period.
 Then anorexia took hold and she shot down to the 50th percentile.
-It took a while for people to acknowledge how sick she was at that weight and to begin treatment and insist on weight gain.
+Because this is a median BMI, it took a while for people to acknowledge how sick she was at that weight, to begin treatment and insist on weight gain.
 She got her periods back around the 75th.
-But to get well mentally she had to settle around the 90th percentile.
+Cognitive recovery took longer and happened when she settled around the 90th percentile (the talk focuses on weight and we don't know what other treatment work was done).

 More on patients with a higher-weight history from Dr Peebles, 47 mn into her podcast with Laura Collins Lyster-Mensh: Episode 21 'State Not Weight'.
 She also gives a super-informative webinar on YouTube.